TemporalOroboros/UOCIS322-P7/brevets/brevetsapp/README.md

 Contains a table of with columns for distance, location, and opening/closing times for each controle.
 Entering data into the distance columns will autofill the opening and closing times for that controle.
+If a user is logged in they can store and view ACP controle times through the form on the main page.

 ## Breakdown